Whistleblower policy for the JPS Marselis Group

 Who you can report

-Under the whistleblower scheme, you can report any situations involving employees or other people connected to a JPS Marselis Group company, such as board members, shareholders, consultants, suppliers or external partners.
+Under the whistleblower scheme, you can report matters involving employees or other persons connected to a JPS Marselis Group company, such as board members, shareholders, consultants, suppliers or external partners.

-You can also report situations, even if the situation itself cannot be attributed to any one individual, but is, for example, due to underlying system failure at the JPS Marselis Group instead.
+You can also report matters, even if the matter itself cannot be attributed to any one individual, but is, for example, due to underlying system failure at the JPS Marselis Group.

 Your report must be based on a reasonable suspicion, or genuine knowledge of, actual or potential rule-breaking in (for example) the following areas: